debog/hypar/doc/Examples.md

 \subpage basic_examples :
 Some basic examples that are simulated using HyPar.
-They all use explicit time integration, and \b do \b not require HyPar to be compiled with PETSc.
+They all use explicit time integration, and \b do \b not require HyPar to be compiled with any external library.
 Most of them can be run on one or a small number of processors.

 \subpage petsc_examples :
 Some examples that use implicit or semi-implicit (IMEX) time